dgerosa/CV/README.md

 ### My CV workflow

-This is how I hadle it.
+This is how I handle it.

 The only files one needs to change are `database.py` and `CV.tex`.
 Everything else is machine-generated.